 Beer Health Risks

 Liver damage – A dog’s liver is smaller than that of a human.
 They’ll have a harder time processing the alcohol in beer.
 Liver damage is irreparable and can be fatal.
 Unless you want to put Fido on dialysis, keep them away from the beer.

 Dehydration – Drinking beer instead of water will not hydrate your pet.
 Dogs need plenty of water to stay healthy.
-Drinking beer not only depletes them of water but also essential electrolytes.
+Drinking beer depletes them of water and also essential electrolytes.
 Minerals like sodium, chloride and potassium are lost when a dog becomes dehydrated and can even lead to death.

-Physical depression – When a dog drinks beer their central nervous system slows down and becomes depressed.
-The canine will lose coordination, their heart rate and breathing will slow down and they can slip into a coma.
+Physical depression – When they drink too much beer their central nervous system slows down and becomes depressed.
+Canines lose coordination, their heart rate and breathing will slow down and they can slip into a coma.

-Cardiac Arrest – High levels of alcohol in your dog’s blood stream can make their blood too acidic inducing cardiac arrest.
+Cardiac Arrest – High levels of alcohol in your dog can make their blood too acidic inducing cardiac arrest.

 Low blood sugar – Beer or any other alcohol can cause your pet’s blood sugar to drop drastically.
 Low blood sugar causes K9 seizures and brain damage.

 Kidney damage – Your dog’s kidneys filter blood, balance water and electrolytes in the blood stream.
 Kidneys also regulate acid-based concentrations.
-Even small amounts of alcohol found in beer can disrupt or damage the canine kidneys.
+The alcohol in beer can disrupt or damage the canine kidneys.
 Without proper kidney function, your dog will get very sick or die.